Anut-py/h-raylib/README.md

 For contributors: [CONTRIBUTING.md](https://github.com/Anut-py/h-raylib/blob/master/CONTRIBUTING.md).

 If you want to request a feature, create an issue in the GitHub repo.
-Please check [ROADMAP.md](https://github.com/Anut-py/h-raylib/blob/master/ROADMAP.md) to see if the feature has already been planned.
+Please check [the roadmap](https://github.com/Anut-py/h-raylib/blob/master/CONTRIBUTING.md#h-raylib-roadmap) to see if the feature has already been planned.

 ## FAQ and help